 Glass reliefs [1]

-By the use of stacked glass layers, it is possible to simulate a three-dimensional relief.
+It is possible to simulate a three-dimensional relief via stacked glass layers.
 Each glass layer, often consisting of a transparent plastic sheet, corresponds to one elevation level.
 Several layers stacked vertically can represent a three-dimensional object.
 All layers together form a transparent block and the features depicted seem to be suspended.
-The steps originating from the discrete layers can not be eliminated.
-In such manner, it is possible to create easily reliefs derived from contour maps by gluing maps on the layers: For each contour level, a map cut along the corresponding contour is glued on a new layer.
-Instead of using maps it is also possible to draw directly on the glass.
+The steps originating from the discrete layers cannot be eliminated.
+In such a manner, it is possible to easily create reliefs derived from contour maps by gluing maps on the layers: For each contour level, a map cut along the corresponding contour is glued on a new layer.
+Instead of using maps it is also possible to draw directly onto the glass.

 This technique allows depicting even tiny details like the framework of a latticework bridge as well as caves, mines or tunnels.